daattali/beautiful-jekyll/capstone/about.md

 subtitle: With the UBC MDS Program
 ---

-During the last two months of the MDS program (May & June each year), our students work in teams of ~4 students with an external capstone partner and a UBC mentor to address a question facing the capstone partner's organization using data science.
+During the last two months of the Master of Data Science program (May & June each year), our students work in teams of ~4 students with an external capstone partner and a UBC mentor to address a question facing the capstone partner's organization using data science.
 The capstone program is free for partner organizations to participate in, but requires a point person who is willing to meet regularly with the students and offer guidance.

 *Due to COVID-19, it is unclear whether 2021 Capstone Projects will be conducted in-person or remotely.
 However, after a very successful "remote Capstone" in 2020, MDS is committed to facilitating Capstone Projects again in 2021.*